 How Often do People Fall?

-Over 1 million emergency room visits each year can be attributed to injuries from falls, which are the leading cause of such trips.
+Over 1 million emergency room visits each year can be attributed to injuries from falls.
 Around 5% of those who fall experience fractures.
 Falls are also a leading cause of lost work, which further compounds any economic consequences that one experiences.

 There are many reasons that a person might fall.
 Food or liquid on a floor, problems with the flooring itself, such as a missing tile or torn carpet or hard-to-see obstructions can all lead to serious falls.